Arisotura/Blargboard-extras/README.md

 Blargboard is a forum software developed in PHP and MySQL based off of ABXD.
 Download for Blargboard: [Download](http://github.com/StapleButter/Blargboard/)

-This is where extra themes, ranksets, and addons for will be uploaded.
+This is where more themes, ranksets, and addons for will be uploaded.

 ## How to install:
 Simply add the content of each directory to the same directory that exists in your board's files.
 For example, you would take a folder for a theme in the 'themes' directory and put it in the themes directory that exists in your board's files.

 ## Credits
 Blargboard made by StapleButter, based of ABXD by Dirbaio, Kawa & co.